Geoffrey Ma: Legal career (1978–2001)

-Judicial career (2001-2021)
+Judicial career (2001–2021)

 He was appointed by the Hong Kong Judiciary as Recorder of the Court of First Instance of the High Court in December 2000.
 In December 2001, Ma became a Judge of the Court of First Instance of the High Court.
 In 2002, Ma was elevated to the position of Justice of Appeal of the Court of Appeal of the High Court.
 In July 2003, he was appointed as Chief Judge of the High Court.

 Ma was also a member of the Working Party on Civil Justice Reform, which came into effect in April 2009 and is aimed at lowering legal costs and improving assess to justice.
 Addressing almost 200 legal professionals at a forum in April 2010, Ma criticised judges for being too lenient in civil proceedings with time-wasting parties and encouraged judges to fully use their new case management power under the Civil Justice Reform to ensure expediency.
 He also warned lawyers against devising new tactics to make civil proceedings unnecessarily lengthy and inefficient.

 On 8 April 2010, it was announced that the Chief Executive Donald Tsang accepted the recommendation of the Judicial Officers Recommendation Commission to appoint Ma as the successor to the Chief Justice of the Court of Final Appeal Andrew Li.
 Ma was succeeded by Andrew Cheung as Chief Judge of the High Court.
 On 9 June 2010, Ma's appointment was approved by the Legislative Council by a majority vote.

-Ma had a number of public appointments, which include serving as an associate member of the London Maritime Arbitrators Association, an honorary lecturer of the Department of Professional Legal Education of the University of Hong Kong, a member of the Criminal and Law Enforcement Injuries Compensation Board, a member of the High Court Civil Court Users Committee, a member of the Hong Kong Futures Exchange Disciplinary Appeal Tribunal, chairman of the Appeal Tribunal Panel (Buildings), deputy chairman of the SFC Appeals Panel, and deputy chairman of the SFC Takeovers Appeals Committee.
+Ma held numerous public appointments, which include serving as an associate member of the London Maritime Arbitrators Association, an honorary lecturer of the Department of Professional Legal Education of the University of Hong Kong, a member of the Criminal and Law Enforcement Injuries Compensation Board, a member of the High Court Civil Court Users Committee, a member of the Hong Kong Futures Exchange Disciplinary Appeal Tribunal, chairman of the Appeal Tribunal Panel (Buildings), deputy chairman of the SFC Appeals Panel, and deputy chairman of the SFC Takeovers Appeals Committee.
 Ma is a patron of the Bingham Centre for the Rule of Law; he is also a patron of the International Advocacy Training Council.

-In October 2019, Ma announced his intention to step down from his position as Chief Justice in January 2021, when he turns 65.
+In October 2019, Ma announced his intention to step down from his position as Chief Justice in January 2021, when he turned 65.

 Post-retirement career

-Since retiring, Ma has returned to private practice as an arbitrator and mediator in Temple Chambers, Hong Kong (where he was Head of Chambers before joining the judiciary), and Brick Court Chambers, London.
+Since retiring, Ma has returned to private practice as an arbitrator and mediator in Temple Chambers (where he was Head of Chambers prior to joining the Judiciary), and Brick Court Chambers, London.
 He has also been appointed as Honorary Professor of both the University of Hong Kong's and the Chinese University of Hong Kong's respective law faculties.